MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 - You can use [Fabric data pipelines](/fabric/data-factory/activity-overview) instead of Data Factory pipelines for data integration.
 Your decision will depend on several factors.
 For more information, see [Getting from Azure Data Factory to Data Factory in Fabric](/fabric/data-factory/compare-fabric-data-factory-and-azure-data-factory).

-- You can use [Fabric Warehouse](https://learn.microsoft.com/fabric/data-warehouse/data-warehousing) instead of SQL Database or SQL Managed Instance to store enterprise data.
+- You can use [Fabric Warehouse](/fabric/data-warehouse/data-warehousing) instead of SQL Database or SQL Managed Instance to store enterprise data.
 This article prioritizes time to market for customers who want to modernize their data warehouses.
 For more information about data store options for Fabric, see [Fabric decision guide](https://learn.microsoft.com/fabric/get-started/decision-guide-data-store).

 ## Scenario details

 When SMBs modernize their on-premises data warehouses for the cloud, they can either adopt big data tools for future scalability or use traditional SQL-based solutions for cost efficiency, ease of maintenance, and a smooth transition.
 A hybrid approach provides the best of both worlds and enables easy migration of existing data estates while using modern tools and AI capabilities.
 SMBs can keep their SQL-based data sources running in the cloud and modernize them as needed.

 This article describes several strategies for SMBs to modernize legacy data stores and explore big data tools and capabilities without stretching current budgets and skill sets.
-These comprehensive Azure data warehousing solutions seamlessly integrate with Azure and Microsoft services, including Azure AI services, Microsoft Dynamics, and Microsoft Power Platform.
+These comprehensive Azure data warehousing solutions seamlessly integrate with Azure and Microsoft services, including AI services, Microsoft Dynamics, and Microsoft Power Platform.

 ### Potential use cases

-- Migrate a traditional on-premises relational data warehouse under 1 TB, which utilizes SSIS packages to orchestrate stored procedures.
+- Migrate a traditional on-premises relational data warehouse that's less than 1 TB and uses SSIS packages to orchestrate stored procedures.

 - Mesh existing Dynamics or Microsoft Power Platform [Dataverse](https://powerplatform.microsoft.com/dataverse) data with batched and real-time [Data Lake](https://azure.microsoft.com/solutions/data-lake) sources.

 - Use innovative techniques to interact with centralized Azure Data Lake Storage Gen2 data.
 These techniques include serverless analysis, knowledge mining, data fusion between domains, and end-user data exploration, including Fabric Copilot.

-- Set up eCommerce companies to adopt a data warehouse to optimize their operations.
+- Set up e-commerce companies to adopt a data warehouse to optimize their operations.

 This solution isn't recommended for:

-- A [Greenfield deployment](https://wikipedia.org/wiki/Greenfield_project) of data warehouses.
+- A [greenfield deployment](https://wikipedia.org/wiki/Greenfield_project) of data warehouses.

 - Migration of on-premises data warehouses that are larger than 1 TB or are projected to reach that size within a year.